 - Thought about/experimented with how to demonstrate each component of the exposure triangle

-- Shot photographs until you are satisfied
+- Shot photographs until satisfied with results

-- Selected your 7 photographs
+- Selected 7 photographs

 - Exported images to

-.jpgformat (if not already)
+.jpgformat (if not already in that format)

-- Renamed your photographs to the specification
+- Renamed photographs to the assignment specification

 If you have any questions or are uncomfortable with any of the requirements of this project and need a little extra help, please shoot an email.
 We can set up some time to discuss the project more fully.